mouuff/Polydictor/docs/ui-prompt-v3.md

 * market image thumbnail
 * market question
-* short slug or market ID
+* market slug or market ID
-* current trend sentiment indicator
-* mini sparkline preview if possible
-* last updated timestamp
+* last updated timestamp if available
-* active/selected state styling
+* active/selected styling

-The market cards should feel interactive and premium.

 The selected market should:

 * remain highlighted
-* animate subtly
-* update the main content area
+* update the main content area immediately

 Add:

 * search/filter box for tracked markets
-* ability to sort by:

-  * newest
-  * most active
-  * highest prediction divergence
-  * alphabetical
+* independent sidebar scrolling

-Sidebar should support scrolling independently from the main area.

 ---

 # Main Dashboard Area

-The main content area should become a rich analytics dashboard for the selected market.
+The main content area should become a clean analytics dashboard for the selected market.

 At the top: